linxule/linxule.github.io/_pages/about.md

 # Research Interests

+My research explores the intersection of new forms of organizing and decentralized coordination.
+My thesis specifically focuses on Decentralized Autonomous Organizations (DAOs), where technology is extensively integrated into coordination processes.
+As an extension of this work, I also investigate traditional bespoke tailoring shops, which have largely resisted modern technological integration.
+This comparison allows me to examine how social and algorithmic mechanisms shape coordination methods across the spectrum of technological adoption.

+Empirically, I study how DAO communities leverage technology to develop and evolve decentralized coordination mechanisms, while also exploring how traditional craft-based settings maintain effective coordination with minimal technological intervention.
+By analyzing these divergent cases, I aim to shed light on the current decentralization trends and gain valuable lessons for organizational design and adaptation in the digital age.

-My research focuses on the intersection of new forms of organizing and decentralized governance.
-Empirically, my work focuses on how social and algorithmic mechanisms enable decentralized communities (e.g., Decentralized Autonomous Organizations or DAOs) to develop and adapt their governance.
-Methodologically, my work combines a grounded theory approach with AI-based analysis tools (e.g., BERTopic, LLMs).
-Overall, my research aims to advance theory on the dynamics enabling organizational design in the digital age.
+Methodologically, my work combines a grounded theory approach with AI-based analysis tools, including BERTopic and large language models (LLMs).
+This interdisciplinary approach allows for rich, context-specific insights and broader pattern recognition.
+Overall, my research seeks to advance theory on the dynamics enabling organizational design, particularly in understanding how different combinations of social norms, expertise, and technology influence organizational effectiveness and adaptability.

   > [More from the past](https://linxule.com/posts/2020/05/so-what-are-you-studying/)